holmescp/Proportion-Based-Survival/README.md

 # SurvivalProportion
-Generate a smoothed GAM, corresponding figure, LD (25, 50, 75, and 99) figure, and stats in R.
+Generate a smoothed GAM, corresponding figure, LD (25, 50, 75, and 99) figure, and stats for group survival in R.